18ksharma/cycleshare/README.md

 * User can edit a post that they have made
 * Refresh Feature on home feed
 * Infinite scroll on home feed
+* ProfileFragment shows posts in grid format
+    * User wont see their username and profile in each individual post in recyclerview

 ### 2. Screen Archetypes